#1 Aventon Pace 500 Next-Gen$1,399.0010018 reviews

 At this price, expect e-bikes with a hub-driven motor in a configuration that may be similar to an e-bike conversion.
 You can source bikes at this price from big-box retailers.
 Componentry and gearing will be similar to the level of a low-cost big-box bike.
 Some folding e-bikes come in at this price range.

 Most bikes in this range are urban commuters or present as ‘mountain bike-style’.
-They may be set up with rim brakes (v-brakes) or even drum brakes, rather than disc brakes.
-Steel and heavier aluminum frames can be expected.
+Some will have mechanical disc brakes.
+Others are set up with rim brakes (v-brakes) or even drum brakes.
+Heavier aluminum and steel frames can be expected.

 The price savings you receive from online retailers are due to the fact that many of these manufacturers don’t have to pay for a ‘middleman’ or storefront.
 Your e-bike will be partially assembled for packaging and transport.
 Keep in mind that any warranty that’s offered may be contingent on having your e-bike professionally assembled by your local bike mechanic.